PALMS SUNDAY OF THE PASSION OF THE LORD

 On this day the Church recalls the entrance of Christ the Lord into Jerusalem to accomplish his Paschal Mystery.
 The memorial of this entrance takes place by means of the Procession or Solemn Entrance before the Mass.

 All four gospels report about the solemn entrance of Jesus into Jerusalem before his passion.
 He rides a donkey and both Matthew and John interpret it as a fulfillment of Zech 9:9.
-Jesus presents himself as a king of peace and justice which combines both royal prerogative and renouncing to violence.
+Jesus presents himself as a king of peace and justice which combines both royal prerogatives and renouncing to violence.
 The accompanying folk praises him as the messianic king.

 While the Church in Jerusalem used to commemorate this day by a procession, the Western Church was rather highlighting this day from the perspective of preparation for Easter and for baptism.
 Those who were to be baptized at Easter would receive the Creed and they would be anointed with the oil of Catechumens.
 Therefore the gospel reading was about the anointing of Jesus Bethany (John 12:1-11) followed by the entrance of Jesus into Jerusalem (John 12:12-16).
 Thus the Sunday received the name Palm Sunday (first coined around 600 in Spain and Gallia), although no procession was taking place yet.
 Dramatic-liturgical imitations of the events of the entrance only started in the 8th century.
-Palms got substituted by other green branches, if needed and the Middle Ages saw more expansions of these customs.
+Palms got substituted by other green branches if needed and the Middle Ages saw more expansions of these customs.
 Christ would be represented in the procession through cross, book of the gospel or even the Eucharist carried in a ciborium.
 A figure of Christ used to be carried many times on a wooden donkey.

-In Rome, the emphasis was entirely on the remembrance of the passion and the celebration of Easter was inaugurated by the reading of the passion story according to Matthew.
+In Rome, the emphasis was entirely on the remembrance of the passion, and the celebration of Easter was inaugurated by the reading of the passion story according to Matthew.
 The celebration with the palm procession was introduced much later.

-Liturgy allows three ways to celebrate todays liturgy.
+Liturgy allows three ways to celebrate today’s liturgy.